 Neck pain is a common problem, affecting many adults at some time in their lives.
-Neck pain can involve just the neck and shoulders, or it may radiate down an arm.
-The pain can be dull or feel like an electric shock into your arm.
-Certain other signs and symptoms, such as numbness or muscle weakness in an arm, can help pinpoint the cause of your neck pain.
+Neck pain can involve just the neck and shoulders, or it might radiate down an arm.
+The pain can be dull or feel like an electric shock into the arm.
+Some symptoms, such as numbness or muscle weakness in an arm, can help pinpoint the cause of neck pain.

 Some causes of neck pain include:

 - Cervical spondylosis

 - Rheumatoid arthritis

 - Sleeping in awkward positions or with too many or too few pillows

 - Tension headache

 Neck pain caused by muscle tension or strain usually goes away on its own within a few days.
 Neck pain that continues longer than several weeks often responds to exercise, stretching, physical therapy and massage.
 Sometimes, you may need steroid injections or even surgery to relieve neck pain.